 Currently, the only available treatment for a patient with celiac disease is a strict gluten-free diet.
 A lifelong diet completely free of gluten can be very costly and challenging.
-Many patients’ intestines don’t heal completely and they continue to suffer from symptoms, most often due to imperfect adherence to the gluten-free diet.
+Many patients’ intestines don’t heal completely, and they continue to suffer from symptoms, most often due to imperfect adherence to the gluten-free diet.
 Despite patients’ best efforts, accidental ingestion of gluten through cross-contamination continues to jeopardize their health and well-being.
 Future drug therapies are currently in development with the hope of reducing the burden of living with celiac disease and improving long-term health outcomes.
 Find out more below.

 Pre-Clinical